CondeNast/atjson/packages/@atjson/conventional-commits/README.md

 | 🚦👷‍♀️ hoist modules, and run linting on Travis |
 | ✨ add support for blockquote |
 | 🎉📋 add support for links from Google Docs paste buffers |

+This will output the following changelog:

+### ✨ New Features

+* ✨ add support for blockquote
+* 🎉📋 add support for links from Google Docs paste buffers